marios/tripleo_ruck_job_tool/README.md

 Usage: ./oooci-jobs.sh [options] jobname unless you specify --foreva jobname is REQUIRED

-Options:
-  -r, --refresh
-                      Create git clone of any missing jobs repos into /home/m/Downloads/oooci-jobs and fetch changes from master -p, --path
-                      Sets the local path for git cloning repos into.
-                      Defaults to /home/m/Downloads/oooci-jobs.
-  -f, --foreva
-                      Runs in a loop for multiple queries.
-It will first also refresh repos.
+... #various options available
   -h, --help          print this help and exit
 ```

+To include the downstream repos like code.engineering.redhat.* you need to add
+the --dstream or -d flag in the query.
+The default is to *not* include those
+in the job processing.

 ### First run and repo setup

 Unless you use the --foreva mode which always runs the repo setup, the first time you query for a job you will see an error for any missing local repo checkouts.

 ```
 [m@192 ]$ ./oooci-jobs.sh tripleo-ci-rhel-8-standalone-rhos-15